 The first time you set up voicemail on your phone, you’ll normally be asked to create a PIN number.

-As with all PIN numbers (or any form of security) we recommend that you choose something that’s not obvious - DON’T choose something like the year of your birth, 1111, 1234 or any of these numbers here.
+As with all PIN numbers (or any form of security) we recommend that you choose something that’s not obvious - DON’T choose something like the year of your birth date, 1111, 1234 or any of these numbers here.

-If you have entered something along these lines (tut tut) then the best bet is to get in contact with your network’s customer services to get the PIN reset.
+If you have entered something along these lines (tut tut) then the best bet is to get in contact with your network’s customer services to get the PIN reset or change it by using the instructions on your carrier's website.
 As well as this, we’ve included voicemail shortcuts for all of the major networks, if you want to reset your PIN without having to call up.

 How to set up your voicemail PIN

-O2 - dial 901 for voicemail as normal.
-Interrupt the menu message by pressing * then press 4.
+Dial 901 for voicemail as normal.
+Interrupt the menu message by pressing * and then press 4.
 Follow the prompts and you’ll be free to enter your PIN number.

 The same applies should you ever need to change it - call 901, press * and then choose option 4.

-Three - as with Orange, you get the option to create a longer PIN number with Three - voicemail PINs can be anything between 4 to 8 digits long.
+As with EE, you get the option to create a longer PIN number with Three - voicemail PINs can be anything between 4 to 8 digits long.
 When you dial 123 to set up voicemail initially, you’ll be asked to enter your PIN before you do anything else.

-If you (or anybody) enters the wrong PIN three times, your Vodafone voicemail will be locked and you’ll be send a randomly-generated temporary PIN via text.
+If you (or anybody) enters the wrong PIN five times, your Vodafone voicemail will be locked and you’ll be sent a randomly-generated temporary PIN via text.
 Use this to log in as described above and choose a new PIN.